 Have you ever thought that behind most applications on Windows common Microsoft desktop development technologies used for developing them?
 Probably not, because you are not the developer, but the end-user or weren't thinking about it.
 And that is ok!
-It is a developer’s task to build and develop a system, or application, or program that suites the needs, helps you to perform your daily tasks, and focus exactly on the work and less on the tool you use for it.
+It is a developer’s task to build and develop a system, or application, or programme that suites the needs, helps you to perform your daily tasks, and focus exactly on the work and less on the tool you use for it.

 Development in Microsoft-centric desktop environment is plenty to pick from when it comes to complexity and support in using .NET desktop frameworks.
 Yet all depends on the needs and preferences because there are technologies to choose from.
 But each individual one has its strengths and weaknesses, good and bad, yin and yang.